MostafaSolimanMO/100-days-of-code/r1-log.md

 ### R1D7
 Organized some files, Created a new repository to track my challenge's progress and Learned more about how to use Git

+### R1D8
+Fixed some issues in "Earthquake report app" take me 2 hours to and some articles and updated Android studio and installed some plugins